Skip to content

 Yeah, I turned this stupid site into a book.

-Dear Internet,
+Dear 2007 Internet,

 The world’s first book of found grocery lists is now available.
 Compiled by St. Louis-based über-collector Bill Keaggy, Milk Eggs Vodka is published by HOW Books and is for sale at major booksellers in the area and on Amazon.com.
 The book was released in May 2007 in a glorious full color hardcover edition, with 240 pages.
-It was republished in paperback in April 2011 HOW Books is the publisher.
+It was republished in paperback in April 2011.
+HOW Books was the publisher.

 If we are what we eat, then this book reveals deep and strange truths about the average shopper: A lot of people can’t spell banana, some folks write their lists on very questionable objects and Americans drink more vodka per capita than Russians.